Ramsey properties of randomly perturbed hypergraphs: Introduction

-Given a distribution $\mathcal{R}$ over all $n$-vertex hypergraphs, as well as an $n$-vertex hypergraph $H$, referred to as the {\em seed} hypergraph, unions of the form $H \cup R$ with $R \sim \mathcal{R}$ define a distribution over the {\sl super}-hypergraphs of $H$, denoted by $H \cup \mathcal{R}$.
-The hypergraphs $\Gamma \sim H \cup \mathcal{R}$ are referred to as {\em random perturbations} of $H$.
-The study of the properties of randomly perturbed hypergraphs has received much attention of late.
+Given a distribution $\mathcal{R}$ over $n$-vertex hypergraphs, as well as an $n$-vertex hypergraph~$H$, referred to as the {\em seed} hypergraph, unions of the form $H \cup R$ with $R \sim \mathcal{R}$ define a distribution over the super-hypergraphs of $H$, denoted by $H \cup \mathcal{R}$.
+The hypergraphs $H \cup \mathcal{R}$ are referred to as {\em random perturbations} of $H$.
+The study of the properties of randomly perturbed hypergraphs has received some attention in recent years.
 Thus far, two dominant strands of results in this avenue have emerged.
-One strand is the study of the thresholds for the emergence of various spanning and nearly-spanning configurations within such structures (see, e.g.,~\cite{AHhamilton,AHK22b,AHK22a,AHTrees,BTW17,BHKM18,BHKMPP18,BMPP18,DRRS18,HZ18,KKS16,KKS17,MM18}); the second strand pertains to their Tur\'an, Ramsey and anti-Ramsey properties (see, e.g.,~\cite{ADHLlarge,ADHLsmall,AHTrees,AHP,DKM21,DMT20,DT19,KST,Powierski19}).
+One strand is the study of the thresholds for the emergence of various spanning and nearly-spanning configurations within such structures (see, e.g.,~\cites{AHhamilton,AHK22b,AHK22a,AHTrees,BTW17,BHKM18,BHKMPP18,BMPP18,DRRS18,HZ18,KKS16,KKS17,MM18}).
+The second strand pertains to their extremal and Ramsey-type properties (see, e.g.,~\cites{ADHLlarge,ADHLsmall,AHTrees,AHP,DKM21,DMT20,DT19,KST,Powierski19}).
 Our result lies in the latter vein.
+We recall the arrow notation

-The first to study Ramsey properties of randomly perturbed graphs were Krivelevich, Sudakov, and Tetali~\cite{KST}.
-They determined that $n^{-2/(t-1)}$ is the threshold for the {\sl asymmetric} Ramsey property $G \cup \mathbb{G}(n,p) \to (K_3,K_t)$, whenever $G$ is an $n$-vertex graph of edge-density $d \in (0,1/2)$ independent of $n$.
-The classical Ramsey {\sl arrow-notation} $\Gamma \to (K_3,K_t)$ denotes the property that any $2$-edge-colouring of $\Gamma$ yields a monochromatic copy of $K_3$ occurring in the first colour or a monochromatic copy of $K_t$ occurring in the second colour.
+signifying the validity of the asymmetric Ramsey statement that every $2$-colouring of the edges of $G$ yields a monochromatic copy of $H_1$ in the first colour or a monochromatic copy of $H_2$ in the second colour.
+Moreover, in the symmetric case when $H_1=H_2=H$ we simply write $G\lra(H)$.